RedisLabs/redislabs-docs/content/rc/faqs/_index.md

 All you need to do is select a plan that fits your dataset size.
 If your dataset is expected to grow or occasionally varies in size, we recommend using a Flexible plan, which charges according to the number of shards or the throughput.

-## Why should I map availability zones (AWS)

-While different AWS accounts may refer to the same AWS availability zone resource names, the underlying resources can be deployed to different physical infrastructure.

-When different accounts refer to resources located on different physical infrastructure, communication latency  occurs as resources locations are resolved.

-The mapping process lets us unambiguously identify your availability zone, so we can serve your Redis data from the same physical zone, minimizing inter-zone latencies.

 ## Are dataset setup or endpoints affected by subscription changes?

 If your subscription change is a simple upgrade or downgrading, it won't impact your databases or our configuration.